julia-moran/collegeconnect/README.md

 - Socket.io
 - Express.js
 - SQLite
-- Docker
 - Heroku

-In order to run the program, you must be setup with the following applications, node.js, socket.io, sqlite3 and Docker.
+In order to run the program, you must be setup with the following applications, node.js, socket.io and SQLite 3
 # Installation guide for node.js, socket.io and sqlite3:
 - [Step 1] Install the latest version of node.js(https://nodejs.org/en)
 - [Note] As of 10/10/23, collegeconnect utilizes 20.8.1 for the prototype